kmartin21/SimpleWeather/README.md

 # SimpleWeather
-A small and simple weather app with smooth animations and flat colors.
+A small, simple weather app with smooth animations and flat colors.